Partnering with communities

 Excessive heat and longer, more intense wildfire seasons pose an immediate threat to our health and wellness.
 Much of our current work is focused on public health solutions that address these dangers.
 We are collaborating with county, state, national, and international stakeholders on an array of multidisciplinary projects.

-Our Heat and Health Risk Map identifies which neighborhoods across California are at greatest risk of harm when heat events occur.
-Using geographic information technologies, we can effectively alert key stakeholders about elevated risk from heat.
-Public health professionals, first responders, urban planners, legislators, NGOs, and communities can then put this information to use through targeted policies, resources, and responses.
+Our Heat and Health Risk Map identifies which neighborhoods across California are at greatest risk of harm when heat waves occur and allows us to work with key stakeholders to address elevated risk from heat through targeted policies and timely response.

-Our Mental Health and Wildfires Scan brings these experiences to light through roundtables, interviews, and literature reviews.
-This scan helps policymakers and communities better understand the toll of wildfires on mental health and better allocate resources and efforts to addressing those effects.
+Through roundtables, interviews, literature reviews, and published reports we are helping policymakers and communities better understand the toll of wildfires on mental health so they can better allocate resources and efforts to addressing these effects.